the-dataface/df-svelte-template/README.md

 We use the Tailwind typography plugin to automatically create beautiful typestacks.
 To use it, simply add the `prose` class to any element with text.

+Update theme options like fonts, colour palettes, default font sizes, and screensizes in `tailwind.config.js`.
+[See here for more](https://tailwindcss.com/docs/theme).

 #### Fonts

 Add google fonts and weights by editing `config.json` and then rerunning `npm run build` and `npm run dev`.